ibm-cloud-docs/hybrid-workloads/hybrid-tutorial.md

 {{site.data.keyword.attribute-definition-list}}

-# Surroundin your existing infrastructure with cloud-native applications
+# Surrounding your existing infrastructure with cloud services
 {: #tutorial-hybrid}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="60m"}

 By surrounding existing applications with cloud-native technologies, you can improve scalability, flexibility, and management without overhauling your entire infrastructure.

+Alt tutorials:
-Alt tutorial: Unifying your hybrid cloud management (focus on satellite)
+- Unifying your hybrid cloud management (focus on satellite)
+- Transitioning to hybrid cloud storage